This feature is available to organizations on the Team and Enterprise plans.

 The form data is now more secure, and impossible for an intruder to decipher.
 It will also require JSON posts and confirmation redirects to be over SSL.

-Protecting a field ensures that the entry data does not appear in notification or confirmation emails, or is otherwise accidentally transmitted out of your account.
+Protecting a field ensures that the entry data does not appear in notification/confirmation emails, generated documents, or through any other method where data is transferred out of your account.
 You can even protect a section, which will in turn protect every field within it.

 - Once you have encrypted your entry data, all your fields will display the Protect Field? option at the bottom of each field settings box.
 To protect a field, select this option.